NightScript370/nightscript370.github.io/pages/modding/ds-index.md

 This was made due to each flashcard having different read/write commands.
 It was a hassle to code in a read/write function for every card, especially considering there are cards that are unknown to the marker.

 In order to patch DLDI, you will need a patcher.
 Here is a [list](https://www.chishm.com/DLDI#tools) of patchers out there depending on your device
-- nds-bootstrap automatically applies DLDI patches your Homebrew, but
+- nds-bootstrap automatically applies DLDI patches your Homebrew

 ### CloneBoot